-There are 3 names in this directory beginning with the letter G.
+There are currently 8 names in this directory beginning with the letter G.

 is Associate Professor of World Prehistory and Archaeology at the University of Alba Iulia (Romania).
 His main publication consists in Aşezarea neolitică şi eneolitică de la Alba Iulia-Lumea Nouă în lumina noilor cercetări, Ed.
 Mega, Cluj-Napoca, 2009, which has received the ‘Vasile Pârvan’ Award of the Romanian Academy (2011).
 Mihai Gligor is the author of around 50 articles related to archaeology, archaeometry and osteoarchaeology.
 He, is the main organizer of International Symposium on Funerary Anthropology Homines, Funera, Astra, held at ‘1 Decembrie 1918’ University of Alba Iulia.